 Sticky Buns are made with a soft sweet oil and buttermilk dough.
 The oil and buttermilk give the dough a pastrylike quality that is easy to roll out.
-This recipe makes 24 medium-size buns.
+This recipe makes about 40 buns.

 We make these buns a week or two before Thanksgiving and freeze them part-way through the admittedly lengthy preparation.
 To freeze, cover the pans tightly with aluminum foil after the rolls are placed on pans and put them into the freezer.
 The night before they appear on the breakfast menu, take them out around midnight (sooner if you are sleepy), loosen the aluminum foil, and leave them on the kitchen counter to thaw overnight.
 The next morning they will be ready to bake as soon as the oven is hot.
 And you will be pretty popular for making Sticky Buns.

 1 tablespoon salt

 ¾ cup canola, soy, or corn oil